sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

     mvn clean
     install
     ```
-6. Push the application to the cloud by running
+6. Push the application to the cloud by running:

     ```Shell/Bash
     cf push